gulsezim11/reevaluating-nlp-adversarial-examples/README.md

 # Reevaluating Adversarial Examples in Natural Language

 This repository contains code and datasets for the experiments in "Reevaluating Adversarial Examples in Natural Language."
+## Contributions from Mahmudov Fuad and Duisen Gulsezim
+- `section_5_tfadjusted/` did not contain evaluation of grammaticality and semantics in TFAdjusted.
+	- `tfadjusted_grammaticality_analysis.ipynb` contains the effectiveness of perturbations in terms of grammaticality.
+It takes Computer-altered text (using TFAdjusted) from tfadjusted_non_suspicion_results.csv and checks the grammar using language_tool_python.
+	- `tfadjusted_semantic_analysis.ipynb` contains the evaluation of semantic using cosine similarity.
+- `section_5_adv_training/Adversarial_Training/train.py` improved visualization.
+- `section_5_adv_training/Adversarial_Training/train2.py` improved Training model with cosine annealing schedule and WeightedRandomSampler for better accuracy.

 ## Files